Yao people: Conquest

+After the Mao Zedong's Communist Party won the civil war in the late 1940s, the Yao benefited greatly from the ideology of equality and were able to access education, becoming part of the regional and national elite.
+They were often recruited as specialists to assist with the ethnic identification program within the framework of a large unified China.

 Laotian Civil War

 During the Laotian Civil War, the Yao tribes of Laos had a good relationship with U.S. forces and were dubbed to be an "efficient friendly force".
 They fought in favour of the (South Vietnamese) government against the communists.
-This relationship caused the new communist Laotian government to target Yao tribal groups for revenge once the war was over.
+This relationship caused the new communist Laotian government to target Yao tribal groups once the war was over.
 This triggered further immigration into Thailand, where the tribes would be put into camps along the Thailand-Laos border.

 Immigration to the United States

-After obtaining refugee status from the Thai government and with the help of the United Nations, many Yao people were able to obtain sponsorship into the United States (although many remain in Thailand).
-Most of the Yao who have immigrated to the United States have settled along the Western part of the U.S., mainly in Central and Northern California such as Visalia, Oakland, Oroville, Redding, Richmond, Sacramento, but also in parts of Oregon like Portland, Salem, and Beaverton as well as the state of Washington in Seattle and Renton.
+After obtaining refugee status from the Thai government, and with the help of the United Nations, many Yao people were able to obtain sponsorship into the United States (although many remain in Thailand).
+Most of the Yao who have immigrated to the United States have settled along the Western part of the US, mainly in central and northern California such as Visalia, Oakland, Oroville, Redding, Richmond, Sacramento, but also in parts of Oregon like Portland, Salem, and Beaverton as well as the state of Washington in Seattle and Renton.
 See Mien American for those identified as Mien.

 Culture, society, and economy

 Yao society is traditionally patrilineal, with sons inheriting from their fathers.
 The Yao follow patrilocal residence.
+Polygyny was allowed until it was banned in China in the 1950s.
+Adoption was common among the wealthy.

 The Yao people have been farmers for over a thousand years, mostly rice cultivation through plowing, although a few practice slash-and-burn agriculture.
 Where the Yao live nearby forested regions, they also engage in hunting.

 During the Southern Song (1127–1279), an imperial Chinese observer, Zhou Qufei, described the Yao as wearing distinctive fine blue clothing produced using indigo.

 The Yao celebrate their Pan Wang (King Pan) festival annually on the sixteenth day of the tenth lunar month.
 The festival celebrates the mythical original story of the Yao people, and has evolved "into a happy holiday for the Yao to celebrate a good harvest and worship their ancestors."